-Let me be clear, I’m not the perk police, it doesn’t inherently matter what you call these different employee offerings in a casual setting.
+Let me be clear, I’m not the perk police, it doesn’t inherently matter what you call these different employee reward ideas or offerings in a casual setting.
 All the new and different options that companies across the technology sector are offering their employees are amazing - they represent a different way of thinking when it comes to developing and enabling employee success.
 But names aside, it is important to differentiate between employee rewards, perks, and benefits when you’re designing, budgeting, implementing and measuring the effectiveness and impact of these different options.

 First step, let’s clearly define each concept:

 - Employee Recognition and Rewards – the act of an employer providing praise and recognition of the employee’s individual contributions whether for achieving a career milestone, exceeding a performance goal, or saying “thank you” for a job well done.
-While verbal recognition is wonderful and goes a long way, companies will often pair this employee recognition moment with monetary, physical, or experiential rewards to further commemorate the event and reinforce the employee’s positive behavior.
+While verbal recognition is wonderful and goes a long way, companies will often pair this employee recognition moment with monetary, physical, or experiential rewards for employees to further commemorate the event and reinforce the employee’s positive behavior.